nus-cs2113-AY2223S1/tp/docs/DeveloperGuide.md

   ![](/images/Storage.png)

-  Note: Some methods are being left out to show the core functionality of the storage class.
+  __Note__: Some methods are being left out to show the core functionality of the storage class.

   Storage is used for loading and saving the user's builds.
 The user can save their builds to a text file and load them from a text file.